 What is benefit fraud?

-- false addresses
+- giving us false information

 You can also call the Department for Work and Pensions National Benefit Fraud Hotline on 0800 854 440, or write to the following address:

 The more information you can provide, the better.
 You don't have to provide details about yourself, you can stay anonymous.

 You’ll be contacted by the Department for Work and Pensions, HM Revenue and Customs, the Service and Personnel and Veterans Agency, or the council.

 Your benefit may be stopped while you’re investigated.
 You’ll get a letter telling you about this if it happens.

 You may be visited by Fraud Investigation Officers or asked to attend an interview to talk about your claim - this is called an ‘interview under caution’.